johnsoncodehk/tsslint/README.md

 ## Features

-- Integration with tsserver to minimize semantic linting overhead in IDEs
+- Integration with tsserver to minimize semantic linting overhead in IDEs.
-- Writing config in typescript
+- Writing config in typescript.
-- Direct support for meta framework files based on TS Plugin without a parser (e.g., Vue)
+- Direct support for meta framework files based on TS Plugin without a parser. (e.g., Vue)
+- Pure ESM.
+- Supports HTTP URL import, no need to add dependencies in package.json.
+- Designed to allow simple, direct access to rule source code without an intermediary layer.

 ## Usage